 I Set Financial Goals Every Single Year

 Sometimes they pan out and other times they don’t.
 I’m looking at you, 2018.
 Yup.
-I made some crazy lofty goals and didn’t met them.
-However, life took a different direction and we started our passion project, Naples Compost.
+I made some crazy lofty goals and didn’t even come close to meeting them.

 We had to roll with the punches and realized that the financial goals we made weren’t going to work out that year.
 That’s life.
 Did it completely wreck our financial goals?
 Heck, no!
 We still met some financial goals and will continue to make new financial goals and priorities each year.